aahmedessam30/api-versionizer/README.md

 ```

 This URL has the version prefix `v1` and the route prefix `users` specified in the configuration file.

+### Note:

+- The group key in the versioned files array is used to group the routes in folders, for example, if you have a group key with the value `admin`, the routes will be generated in a folder named `admin` in the routes directory.

 ## Handle Deprecation Notices